-When designing a guest room, hotels develop a color palette and scheme that fits with the hotel's theme or location (such as the desert or beach).
+When designing a guest room, hotels develop a color palette and scheme that fits with the hotel's theme or location.
 Similarly, you will want to develop a plan for your private sanctuary that speaks to your inner self.
-The bedroom is typically a refuge or "decompression point" in the home.
-And unlike a hotel room that must please many people, your bedroom is the one place that is truly yours and can be a reflection of your taste and design style.
+The bedroom is typically a refuge or "decompression point" in the home; unlike a hotel room that must please many people, your bedroom is the one place that is truly yours and can be a reflection of your taste and design style.

 Have some fun and play with paint chips and patterns to come up with a scheme and color decision.
 Then follow these tips to make the space as luxurious and multi-functional as a first-class hotel room:

 You can create areas for sleeping (the bed), reading (seats), F&B (a coffee niche or mini refrigerator), working (desk) and grooming (the bath and closet).
 You can design this environment with any size room.
 The first step is to decide which activities you want to perform (aside from sleeping!) and plan space accordingly.

 The Not-So-Obvious Keys to Comfort